-- Saline solution is best for cleaning wounds.
+- Saline solution (Amazon link) is best for cleaning wounds.
 If not available, use sterile water (boiled for this purpose).

 - Direct the fluid at a perpendicular angle from about 1 to 2 inches from the wound.

-- You must use enough force to dislodge any foreign debris in the wound, but not so much force that the tissue will be damaged or the debris will get pushed deeper into the wound.
+- You must use enough force to dislodge any foreign debris in the wound but not so much pressure that the tissue will be damaged or the debris will get pushed deeper into the wound.

 If Water is Limited or Not All Debris Can Be Removed:

-Hopefully you have supplies in your first aid kit.
-You can use a 1% povidone iodine rinse to clean the wound.
-Or, in a pinch, peroxide or alcohol will work.
+Hopefully, you have supplies in your first aid kit.
+To clean the wound, you can use a 1% povidone-iodine rinse (Amazon link).

-Josh at The Survival Place notes that salt is a great natural cleanser.
-You can mix tbsp. of salt with 1 cup of warm water to make your own saline solution for cleaning the wound.
+However, salt is a great natural cleanser.
+You can mix 1 tbsp. of salt with 1 cup of warm water to make your own saline solution for cleaning the wound.

 Apply Antibiotic Ointment

-Apply copious amounts of antibiotic ointment over the wound.
-Not only does this help prevent infection, but also can help prevent the dressing from sticking to the wound.
+Apply copious amounts of antibiotic ointment (Amazon link) over the wound.
+Not only does this help prevent infection, but it also can help prevent the dressing from sticking to the wound.

 7. Decide Whether to Close the Wound

-Under normal circumstances where you can call 911 or go to the hospital, you should NEVER close a knife wound.
-This will just trap bacteria and other contaminants in the wound, leading to infection.
-If you do close the wound, the nurses will just open it up for cleaning at the hospital.
+Under normal circumstances, where you can call 911 or go to the hospital, you should NEVER close a knife wound.
+This will trap bacteria and other contaminants in the wound, leading to infection.
+If you do close it, the nurses will just open it up for cleaning at the hospital.

 But we aren’t talking about normal circumstances here!

-The purpose of closing a wound is to reduce airspace, prevent further contamination, and to speed up healing.
+Closing a wound reduces airspace, prevents further contamination, and speeds up healing.

-Yet, if a wound is closed and develops an infection, the pus won’t be able to drain and life-threatening infection can develop.
+Yet, if a wound is closed and develops an infection, the pus won’t be able to drain, and a life-threatening illness can develop.